 The Foundation Board is composed of renowned individuals in business, politics, medicine, and sport, and is responsible for determining the strategic focus of Antidoping Switzerland.
 The members of the Foundation Board are:

-- Corinne Schmidhauser (President), lawyer and mediator, former top athlete, adjudicator at the international Court of Arbitration for Sport (CAS) in Lausanne;
+- Corinne Schmidhauser (President), lawyer and mediator, former top athlete, Member of the board of ICAS (International Court of Arbitration for Sport CAS)

 - Jörg Annaheim, Doctor of Laws (representative of the federal government), former Vice President of the Federal Office of Sport, Head of Sporting Policy and Resources;